alex-ilin/OPCL/Readme.txt

 d) run compiler and linker with /? switch to read brief help information.

+If you have GNU Make, Sed and tr installed, then you can simply run 'make' for compilation and linking.

 Known bugs and limitations

 HALT and ASSERT statements are not handled properly.
 They cause